Skip to main content

 How many inches are in a yard?

-Why do fabric retailers use yards instead of inches?
+Why do we use yards instead of meters in the US?

 Conversion Tips & Tricks